opensafely/documentation/docs/study-def-setup.md

 ## Importing code building blocks

-To create the study defintion, we first need to import the functions and code to create this.
+To create the study definition, we first need to import the functions and code to create this.
 You will need to put this codeblock at the top of your python file.

 ```py
 from cohortextractor import (